bespoke-silicon-group/bsg_bladerunner/COSIM.md

 make setup
 ```

-This will take some time.
-Go get lunch.
+This will take 20-30 minutes but only needs to be done every release.

 ## Running Regression/Cosimulation

-These steps explain how to run regxsression tests in cosimulation.
+These steps explain how to run regression tests in
+cosimulation.
+Adding regression tests is not covered in this document.

 ### Running the Entire Regression Suite